High Expectations and Rigorous Instruction

 Guiding Questions:

-How often do I incorporate ideas about privilege, equity, and justice into my lessons?
-How do I connect these ideas to students’ experiences in the world?
-Do I encourage my students to challenge the status quo?
+How often do I incorporate ideas about , equity, and into my lessons?
+Do I encourage my students to critically examine the status quo?

 Exploring

-I rarely incorporate ideas about privilege, equity, and justice into my lessons.
+I rarely (about 1-2 times per year) incorporate ideas about privilege, equity, and justice into my lessons.

 Growing

-sometimes incorporate ideas about privilege, equity and justice into my lessons.
+I sometimes (about monthly) incorporate ideas about privilege, equity, and justice into my lessons.

 Utilizing

-regularly incorporate ideas about privilege, equity, and justice into my lessons.
+I regularly (about weekly) incorporate ideas about privilege, equity, and justice into my lessons, attending to why these topics matter.

 Transforming

-regularly incorporate ideas about privilege, equity, and justice into my lessons and encourage students to challenge the status quo.
+I regularly (about weekly) incorporate ideas about privilege, equity, and justice into my lessons, attending to why these topics matter, and I encourage students to critically examine the status quo.

 Selected Rating: None